Hong Kong Sea Cadet Corps

 The HKSCC was linked to British Armed Forces' Combined Cadet Force and Sea Cadet Corps.
-Since the handover in 1997, the HKSCC is mostly a government funded organisation and does not have any links to the People's Liberation Army Navy.
+Since the handover in 1997, the HKSCC is mostly a government funded organization and does not have any official links to the People's Liberation Army Navy.
 It also receives financial support from Hong Kong Jockey Club and The Community Chest of Hong Kong.

 Based at Diamond Hill, Kowloon, the 1800-strong HKSCC has 32 training units and two nautical centres (Stanley Bay and Sai Kung).

 Rank & Rates

 HKSCC adopts the ranking system from the Royal Navy and their Sea Cadets program:

 Uniform

 Officers, instructors and cadets wear dark navy berets (peaked, white caps for the instructors and officers), blue shirts, dark navy blue trousers and black boots named the Action Working Dress (AWD) during routine trainings.
 Its equivalent is the No.4AWD worn across the Royal Navy.

 On occasions of ceremonial duties, parades or other public events they will wear white (No.6) or blue (No.1) dress uniforms in summer and winter respectively, similar to the Royal Navy uniform worn by officers, senior and junior rates.